bitgenics/honey-lambda-logger/README.md

 NOTE!
 Currently `honey-lambda-logger` only works on async handlers and ignores the `node6` callbacks or even early `context.done` type callbacks.

+## Configuring

+Configuring `hll` is done through two environment variables

+* HONEYCOMB_WRITE_KEY: Your write key for Honeycomb.
+* HLL_DATASET: And surprise surprise, the Dataset to log to.

 ## Customizing

 We do give you a lot of control of what exactly should go to Honeycomb.
 Here are the options you can pass to `hll(handler, options)`